mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_UP
 `00 ff 9a 0a dd d7`
 - Starts rewinding the blinds up continously
 - This continues until CMD_STOP is used or resistance is met / motor is stalling.
 (See Position chapter below).
-Our custom firmware also stops when position 0 is reached (and before motor ends up stalling)

 ##### CMD_DOWN
 `00 ff 9a 0a ee e4`